 If you can afford to, it’s usually cheaper to pay upfront in one annual payment.
 If you pay monthly, it’s likely you’ll be charged interest.

 You can often get pet insurance for dogs, cats, rabbits and horses.
 But here at Comparethemarket, we only compare prices for pet insurance that covers dogs and cats, including puppies and kittens.

 If you have another type of pet, you might need to look for a specialist pet insurance provider.
 In some cases, it’s possible to get cover for guinea pigs, ferrets, chinchillas, tortoises, snakes, lizards, parrots and other exotic animals.

 Can I cover more than one pet on the same policy?

 Currently, you can’t compare multi-pet insurance with us.
 But most of the providers you can compare through us have the option of adding a pet to your policy.
-So, once you’ve done a comparison search on our site for one pet and found the policy you want, click through to that policy provider’s site.
-See if it gives you the option to add another pet to the policy.
-You could then get the discount that the provider gives for multi-pet insurance.
+Once you’ve done a comparison search on our site for one pet and find the policy you want, click through to that policy provider’s site and see if it gives you the option to add another pet to the policy.

 What should I do if my pet goes missing?

 If your dog or cat is microchipped, contact the microchipping company to see if they’ve been handed in anywhere.
 Failing that, get in touch with your local animal rescue centre, ask your neighbours and put the word out on social media.
-Pet insurance can help if your pet goes missing – some policies offer help with advertising and reward money, if your pet goes astray.
+Pet insurance could help if your pet goes missing – some policies offer help with advertising and reward money if your pet goes astray.